ApolloAutomation/docs/docs/products/h1/code.md

 If your device has already been connected to Home Assistant previously please refer to Removing Device From Home Assistant first before proceeding

-1. Plug your sensor into your computer with a quality USB-C cable that supports data transfer
+1. Hold the boot button then plug your sensor into your computer with a quality USB-C cable that supports data transfer.
+Let go of the boot button once you plug the usb cable in!
 2. Navigate to our installer page and click connect [\*\* Install Page \*\*](https://apolloautomation.github.io/H-1/)
 3. Select your Apollo device, it will show with a similar name to the one below, and click connect.
 If you aren't sure which device it is, you can unplug the sensor and see which disappears.